 After receiving retirement benefits for three years, you or your beneficiary will receive a 2% annual increase in benefits.
-If you participate in DROP, the increase in benefits will commence at the later of:
+If you participate in the DROP or RPRB programs, the increase in benefits will commence at the later of:

-- Your termination of employment, or - Three years after you enter DROP.
+- Your termination of employment, or - Three years after you enter the DROP or RPRB programs.